The mixed problem for the Laplacian in Lipschitz domains: Higher integrability of the gradient of a weak solution

-The constant depends only on $M$. \end{lemma} \begin{proof} We follow the proof of Corollary 8.2.2 in the book of Adams and Hedberg \cite{MR1411441}, except that we have substituted the Riesz capacity for the Bessel capacity in order to obtain a scale-invariant estimate.
+The constant $C$ depends on $p$, the dimension $n$ and $A$. \end{lemma} \begin{proof} It suffices to consider functions $u$ which are smooth in $ \bar \Omega$ and vanish on $S$.
+We follow the proof of Corollary 8.2.2 in the book of Adams and Hedberg \cite{MR1411441}, except that we substitute the Riesz capacity for the Bessel capacity in order to obtain a scale-invariant estimate.
 Following their arguments, we obtain that if $u$ vanishes on $S$, then